MicrosoftDocs/SupportArticles-docs/Teams/direct-routing/sip-options-tls-certificate-issues.md

 - CI 124780
 - CSSTroubleshoot
 ms.reviewer: mikebis
-description: Describes how to diagnose SIP options or TLS certificate issues with SBC.
 ---

 # SBC connectivity issues

-You might experience Session Border Controller (SBC) connectivity issues in Teams, such as the following:
+When using Microsoft Teams, you might experience Session Border Controller (SBC) connectivity issues, which could including the following situations:

 - Session Initiation Protocol (SIP) options are not received
-- Problems with TLS connections
+- Problems with Transport Layer Security (TLS) connections
 - The SBC doesn’t respond
 - The SBC is marked as inactive in the Admin portal